Research

 Culture & Networks in Academia

 Related Publication: Hidalgo, Anna.
-“Social and Cultural Closure and the Persistence of Inequality in Academia” (In Progress)
+“Cultural and Social Closure and the Persistence of Inequality in Academia.”
+For submission to Social Problems.
+Complete manuscript available upon request.

 Qualitative Methodology